HabitatFramework/UserGuide/interface/interface.rst

 Show Source Habitat
 	Allows the user to choose if the Source Habitat group, containing the Habitat Class and Habitat Type lists, will be shown or hidden in the main user interface.
 The group can be hidden if the source habitat data is in UKHab and primary and secondary habitats are being entered directly without any need to assist the user with translating from other habitat classifications.

-Show Habitat Suggestions
+Show Secondary Suggestions
-	Allows the user to choose if any suggested secondary habitat related to the source habitat type and selected primary habitat.
+	Allows the user to choose if any suggested secondary habitats related to the source habitat type and selected primary habitat are shown.

 Show NVC Codes
 	Allows the user to choose if a list of any potential NVC Codes related to the selected primary habitat will be shown.